kildor22/mm-github-pages-starter/collections/_poems/poem1.markdown

 </p>

 <p>
-She beckoned me to approach her, waving a finger to fold her silver waters like a curtain.
+She beckoned to approach her, waving a finger to fold her silver waters like a curtain.
 </p>

 <p>